svn2github/ninjafirewall/trunk/readme.txt

 Unlike a Cloud Web Application Firewall, or Cloud WAF, NinjaFirewall works and filters the traffic on your own server and infrastructure.
 That means that your sensitive data (contact form messages, customers credit card number, login credentials etc) remains on your server and is not routed through a third-party company's servers, which could pose unnecessary risks (e.g., decryption of your HTTPS traffic in order to inspect it, employees accessing your data or logs in plain text, theft of private information, man-in-the-middle attack etc).

-NinjaFirewall is compliant with the General Data Protection Regulation (GDPR).
+Your website can run NinjaFirewall and be compliant with the General Data Protection Regulation (GDPR).
 [See our blog for more details](https://blog.nintechnet.com/ninjafirewall-general-data-protection-regulation-compliance/ "GDPR Compliance").

 = IPv6 compatibility =